jgoalby/jgoalby.github.io/games/template/readme.md

   - just in a single place.

 - Make a console feature or is tweakpane good enough I don't need it?

+# Bit ECS
+//import { Types, defineComponent } from '../lib/bitECS/index.mjs';

+// TODO: Need to implement bitECS in the scene at some point.
+//export const GetInputScene = defineComponent({
+//  something: Types.ui8,
+//});

 # Next: Settings
 Include the settings enum in the settings plugin itself and then access simpler and remove import.